asyncapi/website/pages/docs/community/styleguide/inclusive-language.md

 - Using “Chairperson” instead of “Chairman” or “Chairwoman”.
 - Using "people", "guests" or "folks" instead of "ladies and gentlemen".
 - Using "Mx" or "Ms" instead of using "Mr" or "Mrs".
+- Avoid using sterotypes such as linking "male" with "strength", "women" with "care work", "male homosexuality" with "sensitivity".

 ## 3. People first language